Oakville Blades Pink in the Rink game vs Burlington Cougars

 OJHL Images/Spencer Smye

-Saturday’s home game for the Oakville Blades will be important for the team's OJHL standings and the community.
+This Saturday’s home game for the Oakville Blades, on March 5, 2022, will be important for the team's OJHL standings and the community.

 The Blades will host the Burlington Cougars in a classic BurlOak matchup and Oakville’s annual Pink in the Rink game.